London Buses route SL7: History

 On 22 November 2008, route X26 was doubled in frequency to every 30 minutes for most of the day, including Sundays, although the evening service remained hourly.
 To cover for the increase in PVR while new vehicles were prepared, Metrobus hired Mercedes-Benz O530 Citaros from Wealden PSV, delivered directly from original owner Quality Line.
 The Citaros were returned to Wealden PSV and replaced with Scania OmniCitys from the Crawley Fastway network, refurbished and painted red; these were two years older than the OmniCitys that previously worked on the route.

 In June 2010, a proposal to reintroduce the former 726 stop at Beddington was rejected by Transport for London, despite support from many residents.
 Upon being re-tendered, on 14 April 2012, the route passed to Quality Line with new Mercedes-Benz O530s.

 When next tendered, it passed to London General on 15 April 2017.
 Double-deck Wright Eclipse Gemini 2 bodied Volvo B9TLs that formerly operated East London Transit services were introduced after having their rear doors removed and additional luggage racks fitted.

 On 19 August 2023, route X26 was renumbered SL7, becoming part of the Superloop express bus network.
 The frequency was also increased to every 8–20 minutes.
 Extra Wright Eclipse Gemini 2 bodied Volvo B9TLs displaced from route 101 were transferred to Croydon garage to bolster the fleet.
 These were fitted with luggage racks, but unlike the existing buses, retained their rear doors.

-London General retained the contract of the route on 12 April 2025.
-During the same year, route SL7 will gain zero-emission BYD BD11s as part of Transport for London's pledge to make its entire bus fleet zero-emission by 2030.
+The route will also gain zero-emission BYD BD11s as part of Transport for London's pledge to make its entire bus fleet zero-emission by 2030.

 With a length of 23.75 miles, it is the longest bus route in London.